Lake Cahuilla: Name

-The name "Lake Cahuilla" was used in 1907 by William Phipps Blake.
+The name "Lake Cahuilla" was used in 1907 by William Phipps Blake and is sometimes spelled "Coahuila".
 The lake is named after the Cahuilla, who refer to the lake in their oral tradition.
-A second name is "Blake Sea", after William Phipps Blake.
+A second name is "Blake Sea", after William Phipps Blake, who during one of the Pacific Railroad Surveys recognized the deposits of the former lake.
 The Cahuilla themselves named the lake paul, and their mythology states that when their creator paulnevolent was cremated, tears turned the lake salty.
+According to their mythology, the Salton Trough was created by their deities Mukat and Témayawet to pool water.

 The name "Lake LeConte" was coined in 1902 by Gilbert E. Bailey, and it is occasionally used to refer to the lake that existed during the Wisconsin glaciation or Pleistocene.
 In 1980, M.R.
 Waters applied the term to cover all lakes of Holocene age in the Salton Basin.
 This name is derived from Joseph LeConte, a geography professor.

 Presently, the name "Lake Cahuilla" applies to the reservoir at the northern end of the Coachella Canal, in the Coachella Valley.
 "Lake Cahuilla" is also the name of a seismic station in California.